AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 Aviatrix encrypted peering solution builds IPSEC tunnels to connect two VPC/Vnet.
 It solves these problems:

  a. **Regulation** My industry and regulations require packet in motion to be encrypted.
-AWS intra peering has not encryption.
+AWS intra peering has no encryption.
 AWS inter region peering has one shared key.
 Not acceptable.
  #. **Reach Route Limit** AWS has route entry limits of 100 per each routing table.
 Combining the number of VPC CIDRs and the list of on-prem CIDRS, this route limit is fast approaching or already a problem.
  #. **Multi Cloud** My workloads in AWS need connectivity to works loads in Azure or Google.
  #. **Defense in Depth** My CloudOps tools communicate to instances with data that is not encrypted.
 I need encryption for traffic between Shared Service VPC to workload VPC.